 Townmakers is headed by Mike Weinstock, a town builder with over thirty years of experience on projects across the US.
 Mike grew up on the East Coast but came to the West Coast as a young man, starting in the world of construction and urban development by selling wood windows, and later graduating to larger projects.

 Mike's interest is in walkable, healthy, mixed use neighborhoods with the livability of great old American towns, combined with cutting-edge technology and resource-efficient design.
-Currently he is working on projects in Ashland, Oregon and Ellensburg, Washington, both university towns offering exciting opportunities for locally appropriate economic and urban development to meet local needs and challenges.
+Currently he is working on a major project in Ashland, Oregon, a university town offering exciting opportunities for locally appropriate economic and urban development to meet local needs and challenges.

 Lead urban designer Laurence Qamar, architect, has played a key role in creating some of the most popular and successful walkable mixed-use neighborhoods and even entire new towns in the Northwest, including Seabrook, Washington.
 Laurence has worked in many cities in Oregon and Washington.
 In Ashland, Oregon, he was a planner for North Mountain and Old Mill Districts in the early 2000s, and in Kennewick, Washington, he played a key role in masterplanning the Vista Field project, a redevelopment of a former airfield.
 He has also played a key role in designing popular and industry-leading communities across the USA.
 Laurence lives with his wife in Portland, Oregon, where she teaches art at Reed College (the alma mater of Steve Jobs).